firebase/genkit/docs/models.md

 number of tokens.
 Specifying a value of 1 means that the model should behave deterministically.

-Note: The astute reader might notice that the fact that these parameters are specific to individual models undermines the promise of being able to swap out models simply by passing a different value to generate.
-You're correct!
-If you make use of these advanced parameters, you will want to also take a look at the documentation on dotprompt, which provides a way to specify a model, a prompt, and a model configuration together as one unit.
+#### Experiment with model parameters

 You can experiment with the effect of these parameters on the output generated by different model and prompt combinations by using the Developer UI.
-Start the developer UI with the genkit start command and it will automatically load all of the models defined by the plugins configured in your project.
+Start the developer UI with the `genkit start` command and it will automatically load all of the models defined by the plugins configured in your project.
 You can quickly try different prompts and configuration values without having to repeatedly make these changes in code.